-Two additional criteria are added to ensure that hostgalaxy follow-up is possible.
-First, we require that a < 2'' (at 90% confidence) position be available, since uniquely identifying a host galaxy in an area larger than this carries significant risk of misidentification or ambiguity.
-Because all of our events were observed by the XRT at early times when the burst was bright (or by a sensitive ground-based optical facility) a position of this accuracy is almost always available, and this cut removes only a single event (GRB 080613B) from consideration.
-In principle this exclusion creates a very weak bias (if this event had an optical afterglow we would have included it: two other events, GRBs 071021 and 061110B, have > 2'' XRT position uncertainties but were included thanks to available optical/IR follow-up)-but given its small impact in practice we ignore this effect.
+Two additional criteria are added to ensure that host galaxy follow-up is possible.
+First, we require that a <2'' (at 90% confidence) position be available, since uniquely identifying a host galaxy in an area larger than this carries significant risk of misidentification or ambiguity.
+Because all of our events were observed by the XRT at early times when the burst was bright (or by a sensitive ground-based optical facility), a position of this accuracy is almost always available, and this cut removes only a single event (GRB 080613B) from consideration.
+In principle, this exclusion creates a very weak bias (if this event had an optical afterglow, we would have included it; two other events, GRB 071021 and GRB 061110B, have >2'' XRT position uncertainties but were included thanks to available optical/IR follow-up)-but given its small impact in practice, we ignore this effect.

 We also require that the host position not be contaminated by a bright foreground object in the form of a Galactic star or intervening galaxy.
-This decision is somewhat subjective (stars and galaxies contaminate many fields to various degrees, especially in the Spitzer imaging due to its large PSF), and in the case of a contaminating galaxy requires some degree of deep followup to have been obtained in the first place to recognize that the foreground galaxy is not the host.
-Events which we exclude on the basis of a contaminating bright star are GRBs 050716, 060923C, 071003, 080129, 080212, 080229A, 080905B, and 101023A.
-Events excluded due to a contaminating galaxy are GRBs 080319C (for which ground-based spectroscopy and HST imaging shows the source closest to the afterglow location to be a superposition of the host and a foreground system at z = 0.81) and 081028 (for which no ground-based imaging or spectroscopy is available, but for which the observed IRAC magnitude of the source underlying the afterglow position is inconsistent with any galaxy at that redshift, so is probably one of the foreground absorbers mentioned in Berger et al. 2008).
+This decision is somewhat subjective (stars and galaxies contaminate many fields to various degrees, especially in the Spitzer imaging due to its large point-spread function [PSF]) and in the case of a contaminating galaxy requires some degree of deep follow-up to have been obtained in the first place to recognize that the foreground galaxy is not the host.
+Events that we exclude on the basis of a contaminating bright star are GRB 050716, GRB 060923C, GRB 071003, GRB 080129, GRB 080212, GRB 080229A, GRB 080905B, and GRB 101023A.
+Events excluded as a result of a contaminating galaxy are GRB 080319C (for which ground-based spectroscopy and Hubble Space Telescope [HST] imaging show the source closest to the afterglow location to be a superposition of the host and a foreground system at z = 0.81) and GRB 081028 (for which no ground-based imaging or spectroscopy is available, but for which the observed IRAC magnitude of the source underlying the afterglow position is inconsistent with any galaxy at that redshift, so it is probably one of the foreground absorbers mentioned in Berger et al. 2008).